Victoria Bridge, Malaysia: History

 The Victoria Bridge remained in use until 2002, when a wider concrete girder bridge built parallel to the old bridge was completed to take over the role of handling rail traffic.
 The new bridge is significantly wider, with room to support a second track, but in its early life it was only required to handle a single track until double tracking and electrification was conducted between the Ipoh-Padang Besar line during the late-2000s and early-2010s.

+Current state

-While the old bridge is closed to rail traffic, its adjoining footbridge is still publicly open to motorcycles and pedestrians.
+While the old Victoria Bridge is closed to rail traffic, its adjoining footbridge is still publicly open to motorcycles and pedestrians.
 Attempts have been made to retain the structure, with occasional maintenance having been conducted on it.
+To improve safety, especially for motorcyclists, the bridge and the surrounding areas were illuminated with lights, while fences or safety nets have been installed on the bridge itself.
 The Victoria Bridge has become a minor tourist attraction, with signage set up to inform visitors about its history.
 It is a popular spot for photoshoots.
+In 2016, the bridge was gazetted as a national heritage site.